wajrock/VV-ESIR-TP2/exercises/Exercice1.md

     TCC = LCC = 6 / 6

-- LCC can't be lower than TCC because LCC is based on TCC's number of branches and add new branches by transitivity
+- LCC can't be lower than TCC because LCC is based on TCC's number of branches and add new branches by transitivity.